Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 Your doctor will instruct you on how to prepare.
 Inform your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking.
 Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instruct you not to eat or drink anything for several hours beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown, and you may need to be admitted overnight for observation.

-- What is Radiofrequency Ablation of Lung Tumors?
+- What are Radiofrequency and Microwave Ablation of Lung Tumors?